-As for {\it CaffeNet}, we tried all combinations and left the not mentioned parameters to default values in {\sc Caffe}.
+As for {\it CaffeNet}, we tried all combinations and left other parameters to default {\sc Caffe} values.

-We first observed that, differently from {\it CaffeNet}, overall for this architecture the impact of learning or not the FC layers from scratch was very small, with the three tested strategies behaving very similarly.
-We chose the last one (iii), that was slightly better than the others.
-We also observed a little benefit from using higher dropout percentages.
+We first observed that for this architecture the impact of the {\tt Learned FC Layers} from scratch was small, with the three strategies behaving similarly.
+We chose the last one (iii), that was slightly more stable.
+We also observed a little benefit from using higher {\tt Dropout} percentages.

-One little more critical aspect was instead the choice of the solver.
-To this end, in Fig.~\ref{fig:presel-googlenet} we report the accuracy obtained respectively when using the {\it Adam} solver (Left) or {\it SGD} (Right).
-In the latter case we applied the polynomial decay with smaller slope, since we observed again that it was consistently better.
+One critical aspect was instead the choice of the {\tt Solver}.
+To this end, in Fig.~\ref{fig:presel-googlenet} we report the accuracy achieved respectively when using {\it Adam} (Left) or {\it SGD} (Right).
+In the latter case, we applied the polynomial {\tt LR Decay Policy} with $0.5$ exponent, since it was consistently better.
 Performance is reported, as in Fig.~\ref{fig:presel-caffenet}, for both the same day of training (Light Gray) and a different one (Dark Gray).
-We varied again the base LR from $10^{-3}$ to $0$ (horizontal axis), trying all values on the ``small'' experiment (Continuous Line) and one small, medium and large value for the ``large'' experiment (Dots).
+We fine-tuned again with different {\tt Base LR} from $10^{-3}$ to $0$ (horizontal axis), trying all values on the ``small'' experiment (Continuous Line) and one small, medium and large value for the ``large'' experiment (Dots).

-It can be observed that, while the {\it SGD} solver is more robust to different choices of base LR, {\it Adam} provides slightly better accuracies for mid-range values of base LR, both for the small and the large experiment.
-We therefore opted for this latter solver.
+It can be observed that the {\it SGD} solver is more robust to variations of the {\tt Base LR}, but we opted for {\it Adam}, which provides better accuracies for mid-range values of {\tt Base LR}, both for the small and the large setting.
+Similarly to {\it CaffeNet}, we identified an {\it adaptive} fine-tuning strategy with with {\tt Base LR} set to $0$ and a more {\it conservative} strategy with {\tt Base LR} set to $10^{-5}$.

-Then, similar observations as for the {\it CaffeNet} architecture led us to conclude that learning slowly (with a smaller base LR) can be preferable when we add more frames to the training set, since the model is less prone to overfit the training condition (i.e. with base LR equal to $0$ we gain performance on both days when passing from the Continuos Line to the corresponding Dot).
-Larger base LR can be preferable instead when the training set is smaller.
-As reported in Tab.~\ref{tab:tuningStrategies} therefore, also for {\it GoogLeNet} we identified an {\it adaptive} strategy with base LR equal to $0$ and a {\it conservative} strategy with base LR equal to $10^{-5}$.